markus-ebke/python-billiards/Notes.md

 Ball state: use ball_initial_time: 1d array of floats, ball_initial_position: (n, 2)-array of positions, ball_initial_velocity: (n, 2)-array of velocities
 In Billiards._move use
     ball_position = ball_initial_position + ball_initial_velocity * (time - ball_initial_time)
-Advantage: better floating point accuraccy and maybe easier collision detection (not so many move-calls that update all balls)
+Advantage: better floating point accuraccy and faster collision detection (not so many move-calls that update all balls)
 Disadvantage: no inplace addition (maybe slower) and more elaborate calculation for dt (array multiply and array subtract with casting instead of array multiply with casting) which is probably slower
+Can we use multiprocessing Pool for calculating collision times?

 ## Gravity
 Make the balls fall "downwards" i.e.